EjiroLaurelD/cicd-kubernetes-project/README.md

 - Below are url of the apps deployed

 # PLEASE NOTE
-Ensure to use a spare domain name for your project until you are ready for final deployment.
+Ensure to have a spare domain name for your project until you are ready for final deployment.
 I realised i maxed out on my certifcate while i was testing, so please have a spare one to use after testing to ensure encryption.
-I didnt have a spare one to use so i had to make use of the certficate without encrytion. or to be safe run your letsencrypt file outside of terraform. deploy directly on kubernetes after your infrastructrue is up
+I didnt have a spare one to use so i had to make use of the certficate without encrytion. or to be safe run your letsencrypt file outside of terraform. deploy directly on your kubernetes cluster after your infrastructrue is up

 - [Portfolio](https://portfolio.ejirolaureld.me)
 - [Sockshop](https://sockshop.ejirolaureld.me)